 What is infectious mononucleosis?

-Infectious mononucleosis, often called mono, is a viral infection Overview of Viral Infections A virus is a tiny living organism.
-Viruses are so small they can be seen only with the most powerful microscopes.
-That's why they're called microorganisms (micro means very small).
-Other common... read more that is most common in teens and young adults.
+Infectious mononucleosis, often called mono, is a viral infection Overview of Viral Infections A virus is a microorganism, a tiny living organism.
+Other common microorganisms include bacteria.
+Viruses are much smaller than bacteria and can be seen only with the most powerful microscopes... read more that is most common in teens and young adults.

 Mono is spread by close contact, such as kissing, with infected people